microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Histology, a destructive and two-dimensional approach, remains a gold standard for assessing vasculature in bones [@doi:10.1038/s41598-017-13632-5].

 Classic soft tissue imaging techniques such as light sheet microscopy or confocal laser scanning microscopy face challenges in their application due to the encasement of blood vessels in calcified tissue [@doi:10.1038/s41598-017-13632-5].
-Despite recent advances in tissue clearing-based imaging methods for craniofacial and other bones [@doi:10.1016/j.cell.2022.12.031; @doi:10.1038/s41467-021-26455-w; @doi:10.1089/scd.2019.0104] as well as for whole body [@doi:10.1038/s41596-022-00788-2], the application of such methods remains challenging and is mainly limited to small animal models.
+Despite recent advances in tissue clearing-based imaging methods for craniofacial and other bones [@doi:10.1016/j.cell.2022.12.031; @doi:10.1038/s41467-021-26455-w; @doi:10.1089/scd.2019.0104] as well as for the whole body [@doi:10.1038/s41596-022-00788-2], the application of such methods remains challenging and is mainly limited to small animal models.
 Simultaneous non-destructive 3D imaging of the vasculature within bone tissue and of the bone tissue itself, especially in the case of larger bone grafts, has been a challenge for decades [@doi:10.1007/s10439-015-1253-3; @doi:10.1152/ajpcell.00195.2022].
-Thus, many research areas benefit from improved three-dimensional imaging of the vasculature within bone tissue, for example bone biology, bone metastatic disease, tissue engineering, implantology, and reconstructive surgery.
+Thus, many research areas benefit from improved three-dimensional imaging of the vasculature within bone tissue, for example, bone biology, bone metastatic disease, tissue engineering, implantology, and reconstructive surgery.

 In the last decades, X-ray micro-computed tomography (microCT) gained recognition as a non-destructive 3D imaging technique for bone morphology [@doi:10.3389/fendo.2015.00122].
 Due to the inherently low difference in X-ray absorption levels between vessels and different soft tissues, it is not easily feasible to distinguish such structures within the bone.